10 Best Places to Zipline in New Zealand

 6. Ecozip Adventures

 Waiheke Island is not just about the wine tasting and beaches.
-Fly above native forest anc vineyards on three whopping 220m ziplines each getting faster and steeper in gradient.
+Fly above native forest and vineyards on three whopping 220m ziplines each getting faster and steeper in gradient.
 At the end of your flying fox thrills, enjoy a walk back to base through stunning forest while your guides explain about its intriguing ecosystem.
+Book your tour with Ecozip Adventures.

 Location: Waiheke Island, Auckland.
 150 Trig Hill Road, Onetangi, Auckland.